blue-build/cli/README.md

 bluebuild generate -o <CONTAINERFILE> <RECIPE_FILE>
 ```

-You can then use this with `podman` or `buildah` to build and publish your image.
+You can then use this with `docker`, `podman`, or `buildah` to build and publish your image.
 Further options can be viewed by running `bluebuild template --help`

 ### Building